-On V-Series models, if the shoulder portion of a passenger belt is pulled out all the way, the child restraint locking feature may be engaged.
+If the shoulder portion of a passenger belt is pulled out all the way, the child restraint locking feature may be engaged.
 If this happens, let the belt go back all the way and start again.

 If the webbing locks in the latch plate before it reaches the buckle, tilt the latch plate flat to unlock.